-Privacy Risk: The DRM+ application retrieve and collects Personally Identifiable Information (PII), Protected Health Information (PHI), and other highly delicate Sensitive Personal Information (SPI).
-If this information were to be breached or accidentally released to inappropriate parties or the public, it could result in financial, personal, and/or emotional harm to the individuals whose information is contained in the system.
+Privacy Risk: There are no privacy risks regarding data stored in Coding & Reimbursement System Plus (CRS+).
+CRS+ only display the following the following Personally Identifiable Information (PII): Age, Admission Date and Discharge Date.
+CRS+ does not collect/store Personally Identifiable Information (PII), Protected Health Information (PHI) and other highly delicate Sensitive Personal information (SPI).
+If this information were to be breached or accidently released to inappropriate parties or the public, it could result in financial, personal, and/or emotional harm to the individuals whose information is contained in the system.

 Mitigation: The Department of Veterans Affairs is careful to only collect the information necessary to identify the Veteran in crisis, identify the potential issues and concerns, and offer assistance to the Veteran so that they may find the help they need to get through their crisis.
-By only collecting the minimum necessary information, the VA is able to better protect the Veterans' information.
-Users are trained on how to handle sensitive information by taking VA Privacy and security awareness training and reading and attesting they understand the VA Rules of Behavior on an annual basis.
+By only collecting the minimum necessary information, the VA can better protect the Veterans' information.
+Users are trained on how to handle sensitive information by taking VA Privacy and Security Awareness Training and reading and attesting they understand the VA Rules of Behavior on an annual basis.